 3. Treat all pruning cuts with commercial plant wound paint.
 For temporary protection, use fingernail polish-any color.
 Wound treatment is necessary to prevent cane borer damage and possible disease attacks.

-4. Prune canes to keep center of plant open to receive sunlight and air.
+4. Prune canes to keep the center of the plant open to receive sunlight and air.
 Make slanting cuts directly above a cane node.
 Try to select a node which faces the “outside” of the plant.

 5. Burn all cut off cane portions immediately do not use them as compost material.